Unleash/unleash-client-python/README.md

 ### Custom strategies

 The Python SDK lets you define [custom activation strategies](https://docs.getunleash.io/reference/custom-activation-strategies) if the built-in ones don’t cover your needs.
-This gives you more fine grained control over how your feature evaluates.
+This gives you more fine grained control over how your features evaluate.

 A custom strategy is just a class that implements an apply method.